 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-Some hard hitting and important stories told this week alongside the never-ending saga of Robert’s revenge.
+As Matty underwent his top surgery, Harriet was haunted by a threatening presence.

 Back in December when Harriet and Dawn’s connection was first revealed, I criticised the decision to kill off Dawn’s dad, suggesting that sacrificing the juicy torment it would give Harriet all these years later was a wasted opportunity.
 I also felt a little short changed that after years of resentment and bitterness towards Harriet, Dawn had so quickly let her back into her life.
 So it was an absolute joy to have the rug pulled out from under us this week and reveal that not only is Dawn’s father still alive (played by the brilliant Dean Andrews) but that she’s been in on it all along!
 Stories of undercover police forming long term relationships with criminal suspects has made headlines recently and the long term impact on the people involved is ripe for exploring in Emmerdale so I’m really excited to see what’s ahead.
 While some viewers feel this turn-around from Dawn has made her instantly unlikeable and feel betrayed, I feel it’s far more realistic to have her conflicted.
 Harriet was once a mother to her, and her undercover status sent Dawn’s life into a dark and miserable trajectory so this twist makes her intentions interesting and begs a question of just how much of her is genuine, and how far will she get involved in her dad’s plans before her conscience takes hold?
 This is a gripping story with so much potential and I think Dean Andrews is going to make a cracking villain.
 Bring it on!